igor-240340/TinyPomodoro/README.md

 4. Check the `log` folder to see the total work time for each day.

 ## Build
 It's cross-platform: it uses CMake so you can build it with Visual Studio on Windows or just with cmake on linux.
-Also you can just open it in Visual Studio Code both on Linux or Windows and press Build if you've installed CMake extension.
+Also you can just open it in Visual Studio Code either on Linux or Windows and press Build if you've installed CMake extension.